Umklapp scattering as the origin of T-linear resistivity in the normal state of high-Tc cuprate superconductors

 Non-perturbative methodologies for low-dimensional strongly-correlated systems: From non-abelian bosonization to truncated spectrum methods

-With Andrew James, Robert Konik, Philippe Lecheminant and Alexei Tsvelik, we review two important non-perturbative approaches for extracting the physics of low-dimensional strongly correlated quantum systems.
+With Andrew James, Robert Konik, Philippe Lecheminant and Alexei Tsvelik, we review three important non-perturbative approaches for extracting the physics of low-dimensional strongly correlated quantum systems.
 We comprehensively introduce non-Abelian bosonization, the truncated spectrum approach, and chain array matrix product states.
-We present numerous applications of each technique.
+Numerous example applications of each method are presented.

 Excitations in the Yang-Gaudin Bose gas